Player-Compatible Learning and Player-Compatible Equilibrium: Index Compatibility and Player Compatibility in Factorable Games

-Before we turn to compare the learning behavior of agents $i$ and $j$, we must deal with one final issue.
-To make sensible comparisons between strategies $s_{i}^{*}$ and $s_{j}^{*}$ of two different players $i\ne j$ in a learning setting, we must make assumptions on their informational value about the play of others: namely, the information $i$ gets from choosing $s_{i}^{*}$ must be essentially the same as the information that $j$ gets from choosing $s_{j}^{*}$.
-To do this we require that the game be factorable for both $i$ and $j,$ and that the factoring is ``isomorphic'' for these two players. \begin{defn*} When $\Gamma$ is factorable for both $i$ and $j$, the factoring is \emph{isomorphic} for $i$ and $j$ if there exists a bijection $\varphi:\mathbb{S}_{i}\to\mathbb{S}_{j}$ such that $F_{i}[s_{i}]\cap\mathcal{H}_{-ij}=F_{j}[\varphi(s_{i})]\cap\mathcal{H}_{-ij}$ for every $s_{i}\in\mathbb{S}_{i}$. \end{defn*} This says the $s_{i}$-relevant information sets (for $i$) are the same as the $\varphi(s_{i})$-relevant information sets (for $j$), insofar as the actions of $-ij$ are concerned.
-For example, the restaurant game is isomorphically factorable for the critic and the diner (under the isomorphism $\varphi(\text{\textbf{R1})=\textbf{R2}}$, $\varphi(\text{\textbf{Z1})=\text{\textbf{Z2}}}$) because $F_{1}[\text{\textbf{In1}}]\cap\mathcal{H}_{3}=F_{2}[\boldsymbol{\text{In2}}]\cap\mathcal{H}_{3}=$ the singleton set containing the unique information set of the restaurant.
+In order to compare the learning behavior of agents $i$ and $j$, it is not enough that the game is factorable for each of them.
+We must also ensure that they face isomorphic learning problems in order to apply Proposition \ref{prop:index}.
+To do this we define the notion of\emph{ isomorphic factoring}. \begin{defn} When $\Gamma$ is factorable for both $i$ and $j$, the factoring is \emph{isomorphic} for $i$ and $j$ if there exists a bijection $\varphi:\mathbb{S}_{i}\to\mathbb{S}_{j}$ such that $F_{i}[s_{i}]\cap\mathcal{H}_{-ij}=F_{j}[\varphi(s_{i})]\cap\mathcal{H}_{-ij}$ for every $s_{i}\in\mathbb{S}_{i}$. \end{defn} This says the $s_{i}$-relevant information sets (for $i$) are the same as the $\varphi(s_{i})$-relevant information sets (for $j$), insofar as the actions of $-ij$ are concerned.
+For example, the restaurant game is isomorphically factorable for the critic and the diner (under the isomorphism $\varphi(\text{\textbf{R1})=\textbf{R2}}$, $\varphi(\text{\textbf{Z1})=\text{\textbf{Z2}}}$) because $F_{1}[\text{\textbf{R1}}]\cap\mathcal{H}_{3}=F_{2}[\text{\textbf{R2}}]\cap\mathcal{H}_{3}=$ the singleton set containing the unique information set of the restaurant.
 As another example, all signaling games (with possibly many receivers as in Section \ref{subsubsec:signal_multiple_audiences}) are isomorphically factorable for the different types of the sender.
 Similarly, the link-formation game is isomorphically factorable for pairs (N1, N2), and (S1, S2), but note that it is not isomorphically factorable for (N1, S1).